The thought of getting a free website is tempting. The internet is full of companies offering free website hosting, even for self-hosted WordPress.

 Having a website address like

-And when you ask these companies for a custom domain, you usually have to pay a premium – something like $19 – $25 for a domain which normally costs $10.
+And when you ask these companies for a custom domain name, you usually have to pay a premium – something like $19 – $25 for a domain that usually costs $14.99.

 3. Trial Service is Not Really Free